Pungyeon/clean-go-article/README.md

 }
 ```

-Now, both our `Document` and `AudioFile` structures are updated, to also populate these fields on construction.
+Now, both our `Document` and `AudioFile` structures are updated to also populate these fields on construction.
 This is the core principle behind decoupling and an excellent example of ensuring maintainability of code.
-We can also add new methods, without breaking our code:
+We can also add new methods without breaking our existing code:

 ```go
 type Metadata struct {